Those Who Wait For The Lord

 Being seated with Christ in heavenly places is God giving us the best seat in the universe!

 Yes, meet with God and wait upon Him in His presence today, for He has “new strength” for you so you may “mount up” to your heavenly perspective in and with Christ Jesus.
-Receive the inner court blessing of being enabled by God in His presence, as you wait on Him, to look down on all situations and troubles.
+Receive the inner court blessing of being with God, in His presence, as you wait on Him, and being enabled to look down on all situations and troubles.
 When you are seated with Christ in heavenly places, Jesus looks bigger and troubles look smaller.
 Praise God!
 This is our eagles wings perspective.

 In His presence we do not “get tired” and we do not “become weary.”
 In fact, it is in His presence that we experience renewal.
 In this world we certainly can “get tired” and “become weary.”
 But in Christ, in the presence of our God, He lifts us up, renews us with “new strength,” and then we are able to continue living in this world without being weary or tired for we know that “the Lord God is my strength and song” (Isaiah 12:2).